kevin9foong/KattisChallenges/README.md

 # Kattisprojects

-Just sharing the solutions to my attempted Kattis challenges(a portal of coding related challenges from various qualifiers/competitions etc etc) :)
+My solutions to the Kattis coding competition portal.

 DRM: encrypts any input based on the specialised DRM encryption method in the challenge.
 Divide, rotate and merge.